 Buying, Prepping, & Storing

-When buying dried herbs whole or crushed, as in powdered form they become stale more quickly and can contain foreign materials so look over packaging and sell by dates.
+Whole dried herbs or herbs crushed in powder form become stale more quickly and can contain foreign materials, so look over packaging and sell-by dates.

-Storing Fresh Herbs: If you picked herbs or bought fresh with stem on, keep at room temperature — they actually lose flavor at lower temperatures.
-Stand herbs in a jar, cup or vase of water like flowers until you can use them.
+Storing Fresh Herbs: If you picked your herbs or bought them fresh with the stem on, keep them at room temperature to maintain their flavor.
+Stand herbs up like flowers in a jar of water until you can use them.

-Storing Dried Herbs: The shelf life of dried herbs varies but the rule of a (green) thumb for dried herbs is 1 to 3 years for leafy herbs, while powdered or ground herbs is about 6 months.
+Storing Dried Herbs: The shelf life of dried herbs varies, but the rule of a (green) thumb is 1 to 3 years for leafy herbs, while powdered or ground herbs is about 6 months.
 Therefore, I like to clear out the pantry every few months and make herb blends and seasoned salts and sugars.

 Be creative!
 These are ideas that can also be made and wrapped up in adorable little packages like my sister, Molly and I made for stocking stuffers!